BOG MYRTLE

 Both leaves and fruits are covered in glands which secrete a resinous and fragrant substance.

 Myrtenol is the resinous substance in Bog-Myrtle responsible for its pleasant aroma and its insect repellent and beverage flavouring properties.
 As can be seen it is chemically related to Verbenol, another terpene which is found in some species of Verbena plants (Vervain), and in turpentine, a solvent for good paints.
-Both have the configuration, if not the structure, of cubane.
+Both have the configuration, if not the structure, of cubane. α-Pinene is also present as an aroma compound, being Verbenol without the extra -OH group.

-Bog Myrtle also contains Eucalyptol (or 1,8-Cineole), which contributes to the resinous smell.
+Bog Myrtle also contains Eucalyptol (aka 1,8-Cineole), which contributes to the resinous smell.
 Eucalyptol, obtained as an essential oil from Eucalyptus Trees, is also used in cough medicine and throat lozenges for its refreshing and cool sensations and some cigarettes which in the 1960's were claimed to be 'as cool as a mountain stream', but doses are small for it is toxic in higher concentrations.
 It is used to treat nasal obstruction and asthma.

-The essential oil also contains several other monoterpenes and sesquiterpenes as major components: α-Pinene, Germacrene-B and γ-Cadinene.
+The essential oil also contains several other MonoTerpenes and Sesquiterpenes as major components: α-Pinene, Germacrene-B, β-Cadinene, γ-Cadinene, Caryophyllene, Myrcene, Limonene, β-Terpinene, p-Cymene, 4,11-Selinadione, 11-Selinene-4-ol, β-Elemenone and 1,8-Cineol.
 The Germacrenes, of which versions A to E are known, are insecticidal sesquiterpenes produced by a number of plants, some also playing a role as insect pheromones; the most ubiquitous are Germecrene A and Germacrene D; Germacrene B is not common.
+Bog Myrtle also contains the lactone sesquiterpenoid Germacrone.

 A FLAVONOL